-NHL futures are a group of bets made on matches that will occur at a future data.
-The most common type of future bet is wagering on who will win the Stanley Cup at the beginning of the season.
-Teams that have recently won the championship in a dominant fashion are give the highest odds of winning along with sides that had strong showing in preseason matchups.
-Teams that sports bookies feel are unlikely to win are given worse odds.
+Teams that have recently won the championship in a dominant fashion are given the highest NHL odds to win Stanley Cup, along with teams that display strong showings throughout the season.
+Teams that bookies feel are unlikely to win are given worse odds.
 (Obviously, if you bet on teams with worse odds and they win, the payout will be much greater.)
 It is important to note that odds shift throughout the season.

 Stanley Cup Future Bets

-As previously mentioned, future bets based on the Stanley Cup are rather commonly available at the best sports books.
+As previously mentioned, future bets based on the Stanley Cup are available at most sportsbooks.
 Odds on who may win the coveted championship trophy shift throughout the season as each match is played and the form of each team become clear.
 It is important to keep an eye on both teams and odds to make the best bet possible.

-There are a few tips every American bettor should keep in mind when making future bets.
+There are a few tips every US bettor should keep in mind when making future bets.
 We have listed some of the most important down below:

 - Don’t make too many future bets.
-We know that it can be fun to make high risk, high reward bets, but at the end of the day, most future bets are unlikely to pan out – especially those based on the Stanley Cup.
+We know that it can be fun to make high-risk, high-reward bets, but at the end of the day, most future bets are unlikely to pan out – especially those placed on the Stanley Cup.
 Thus, you should not spend the bulk of your bankroll making future bets.

 - Always make sure to look for the best odds.
-Remember that not all sports books offer the same odds on the same games.
-You’ll want to kick yourself if you find out that you could’ve one more money at another sport book due to the odds they were offering on a particular game.
+Remember that not all sportsbooks offer the same NHL futures Stanley Cup odds.
+You’ll want to kick yourself if you find out that you could’ve made more money at another sportsbook due to the odds they were offering on the same game.

-- While hedging isn’t always the best thing to do, sometimes placing on both teams within a matchup will ensure that you at least walk away with some winnings or at the very least lessen losses.
-This is particularly true if some future bets did not pan out.
+While hedging isn’t always the best thing to do, sometimes placing bets on both teams within a matchup will ensure that you at least walk away with some winnings or at the very least lessen losses.

 Check out our other NHL guides:

-Future bets are some of the hardest to get right, especially if you place them on a Championship game at the beginning of a season.
+Future bets are some of the hardest to get right, especially if you place them at the beginning of a season.
 We recommend limiting the number of futures you make.
 Also, try to make the most informed decision you can when you place these bets by doing as much research as possible.